Palo Alto Medical Foundation

 • Glossary of Terms

-Puberty -- it's a crazy time.
-Your body is changing, and so is everything else.
+Puberty – it's a crazy time.
+Your body is changing and so is everything else.
 But, what is causing all these changes?

-Well, you know how everyone says that puberty is all about raging hormones, and it's kind of true.
+Well, you know how everyone says that puberty is all about raging hormones – and it's kind of true.
 Hormones that were hibernating suddenly awaken and signal your body to enter puberty.
-You might think that means nothing … hormones, shmormones.
-But, those hormones cause all the changes that you might associate with puberty.

-• Physical Changes for Females
+• Physical Changes Timeline

 • Breasts